 Balancing the competing pressures of conserving the formations and giving people the opportunity to experience them has meant decisions that facilitate openness – adding it to the state park system and carving out space on the land for a parking lot and restrooms, for example – and others that favor conservation, such as allowing hiking only on two designated rim trails unless on a scheduled, guided tour and limiting vehicle traffic to the parking lot.

-When the Little Jerusalem Badlands State Park opens – perhaps yet in 2019 – it will be the result of efforts by individuals from numerous organizations who found common purpose in seeking that balance.
+When the Little Jerusalem Badlands State Park opens on Oct.
+12 it will be the result of efforts by individuals from numerous organizations who found common purpose in seeking that balance.
 The process has had its critics, some of them impatient over a development timeline that stretched to three years (spanning three state administrations) and included several missed opening dates.
 It wasn’t until commissioners from the Kansas Department of Wildlife, Parks & Tourism, the agency responsible for managing the site, approved a unique $50 per person backcountry fee to get an up-close view, that public displeasure spilled out and even the Conservancy balked.

 ‘Bigger than what we can achieve on our own’